NatLabRockies/OpenOA/README.md

 ## Part of the WETO Stack

-FLASC is primarily developed with the support of the U.S. Department of Energy and is part of the [WETO Software Stack](https://nrel.github.io/WETOStack).
+OpenOA is primarily developed with the support of the U.S. Department of Energy and is part of the [WETO Software Stack](https://nrel.github.io/WETOStack).
 For more information and other integrated modeling software, see:

 - [Portfolio Overview](https://nrel.github.io/WETOStack/portfolio_analysis/overview.html)
 - [Entry Guide](https://nrel.github.io/WETOStack/_static/entry_guide/index.html)